angelloghernan/cs262-asst3/README_and_engineering_notebook.md

 There are four files to run the unit tests.
 The tests are conducted on presumed input spaces without much testing on non-benign/malicious inputs since our functions are embedded for use in parent functions.
 Waldo also said this is good.
 If desired, more test cases can be added simply by adding more test functions under the test class, though we already tested all the functionality needed for the specification.

+More details on the tests are in "Engineering Notebook" section below.

 # Engineering Notebook
 # Day 1: 4-4